Your Behavior In The Classroom

 True, some students justify their online complaints by also posting favorable reviews of OTHER professors as well.
 This probably makes them feel as though their complaints are "balanced" or "justified" rather than biased.
 After all, if all students did was complain about professors, then that would seem like a personal problem.
 But by giving positive reviews (sometimes), it helps to make a person feel that their complaints are more valid/honest/etc.

 Ok, whatever... this page isn't about all THAT stuff, though.
-Instead, I'd like to direct you attention to the idea that most professors have been doing the teaching gig for a LOT longer than you have been a student.
+Instead, I'd like to direct your attention to the idea that most professors have been doing the teaching gig for a LOT longer than you have been a student.
 They also SEE a lot more students than you see professors.
 For example, in the years that I've been here, I see an average of about 100 brand-new student faces in my classrooms EVERY semester!

 Believe me, we have SEEN it all, we have HEARD it all...
 You might THINK you are fooling your professor with some excuse.
 You see them smile warmly and sympathetically, and give you that extension, or accept this excuse...
 But most likely, they don't care.
 Teaching is a lot of work.
 If a student is THAT committed to a lie (or exageration) in order to "get away with" missing class or getting an extension, then fine.
 We can turn our attention to the students who are there for an education (rather than waste extra time on those who are there just for their degree).